Kong/docs.konghq.com/app/2.3.x/admin-api.md

 A target is an ip address/hostname with a port that identifies an instance of a backend service.
-Every upstream can have many targets, and the targets can be dynamically added.
-Changes are effectuated on the fly.
+Every upstream can have many targets, and the targets can be dynamically added, modified, or deleted.
+Changes take effect on the fly.

 Because the upstream maintains a history of target changes, the targets cannot be deleted or modified.
 To disable a target, post a new one with `weight=0`;